PhD Handbook

 The Integrative Paper

-After completing the 11 core courses, the student may begin the integrative paper process.
-Students can begin working on the integrative paper prior to completing all elective credit hours, but only after approval of their Integrative Paper committee.
-The Integrative Paper is a requirement of the School of Social Welfare’s PhD program; because it is not a requirement of Graduate Studies, the policies around the Integrative Paper are established and overseen by the School of Social Welfare.
+After completing the 11 required courses, the student may begin the Integrative Paper (IP) process.
+Students can begin working on the IP prior to completing all elective credit hours, but only after receiving approval of their IP committee.
+The IP is a requirement of the School of Social Welfare’s PhD program; because it is not a requirement of Graduate Studies, the policies around the Integrative Paper are established and overseen by the School of Social Welfare.

 Purpose